 If you’re thinking of buying a second home, you may not realize that the process is a little different than buying your primary home.
 While all the basics are the same, there are some things to keep in mind when choosing a new property.
-Here are 4 steps for buying a second home in Nashville without the headaches.
+Here are 4 steps for buying a second home in Franklin, Nashville, or Brentwood without the headaches.

 Set Your Budget

-This is the key first step to buying a second home in Nashville, as you need to know how much money you’re working with.
+This is the key first step to buying a second home in Franklin, Nashville, or Brentwood, as you need to know how much money you’re working with.

 If you still owe money on your primary residence, make sure that you don’t stick to the traditional advice to use your income and expenses and determine how much home you can afford.
 Instead, you need to be sure that you’re fully factoring the cost of owning both properties and carrying two separate mortgages.